 - Tezos attempts to achieve full decentralization by deploying a unique democratized governance system based on what is known as ‘digital commonwealth.’

 - As a Liquid Proof of Stake (LPOS) enabled blockchain, it enables the token-holders to participate in the laid down on-chain governance process by making decisions that will help shape and drive increased adoption of the Tezos protocol.

-- Tezos protocol is built using the OCaml language, deploys a smart contract using Michelson, and further supports the Turing-complete contract which helps developers to seamlessly deploy DApps on the Tezos blockchain.
+- Tezos protocol is built using the OCaml language, deploying a smart contract using Michelson, and further supports the Turing-complete contract which helps developers to seamlessly deploy DApps on the Tezos blockchain.

 Tezos is an open-source platform that provides robust support for DApps and smart contracts.
 It deploys a unique democratized governance system based on what is known as ‘digital commonwealth.’

 The idea of the ‘commonwealth’ is to create an ecosystem that links a group or entity that has common goals and interests.
 This enables the token holders to participate in the laid-down on-chain governance process by making decisions that will help shape and drive increased adoption of the Tezos protocol.

-Relying on this governance system, Tezos can achieve high-end decentralization and while mitigating contentious hard forks via self-amendments and on-chain governance systems.
+Relying on this governance system, Tezos can achieve high-end decentralization while mitigating contentious hard forks via self-amendments and on-chain governance.
 The platform deploys a Liquid Proof of Stake (LPOS) consensus network which supports the Turing-complete contract.

-Token-holders have the privilege to stake a certain number of XTZ to participate in the network consensus.
-On the Tezos blockchain, this process is known as ‘baking’.
-Bakers get rewarded for adding a block to the blockchain and in turn securing the network.
+Token-holders have the option of staking a certain number of XTZ to participate in the network consensus.
+This process is known as ‘baking’.
+Bakers get rewarded for adding blocks to the blockchain and in turn securing the network.

 Brief History Of Tezos

-Tezos was co-founded by Arthur Breitman, and Kathleen Breitman; who has reportedly been developing the platform since 2014.
-The company is domiciled in Switzerland and now has a bunch of developers working on the platform.
+Tezos was co-founded by Arthur and Kathleen Breitman, who have reportedly been developing the platform since 2014.
+The company is domiciled in Switzerland and now has a group of developers working on the platform.
 Dynamic Ledger Solutions (DLS) is the parent company of Tezos and it holds all funds raised during the ICO under the Tezos foundation.